Ian Rush: Second spell at Liverpool: 1988–1996

+"Rush!
+A moment of history for Ian Rush.
+This genuinely great goalscorer now leads the Liverpool list.
+The magic number 287".

+— Martin Tyler commentary on Sky Sports as Rush scored against Manchester United at Old Trafford in October 1992 to surpass Roger Hunt as Liverpool's all-time leading goalscorer.

-1992–93 was perhaps Liverpool's hardest season since beginning their current top flight tenure in 1962.
+The 1992–93 season was Liverpool's hardest since beginning their current top flight tenure in 1962.
 They failed to mount a challenge for the new Premier League title, and as late as March they stood 15th in the table.
-Dismal form in the league had seen Rush dropped from the starting line-up, having scoring only three league goals by the beginning of March, with Souness favouring the likes of Ronny Rosenthal and Paul Stewart, but Rush returned to his peak during the final weeks of the season with 11 goals during the final two months, and he finished the season as the club's top scorer with 14 league goals, 22 overall.
+The highlight for Rush occurred against Manchester United at Old Trafford in October 1992 when he scored his 287th goal for Liverpool, overtaking Roger Hunt to become the club's all-time record goalscorer.
+Rush was later dropped from the starting line-up, having scored only three league goals by the beginning of March, with Souness favouring the likes of Ronny Rosenthal and Paul Stewart, but Rush returned to his peak during the final weeks of the season with 11 goals during the final two months, including two in the final game, a 6–2 win over Tottenham as the club finished sixth, and he finished the season as the club's top scorer with 14 league goals, 22 overall.
 He topped the goalscoring charts once again in 1993–94 with 19 goals, beginning the season with Nigel Clough as his strike partner until the brilliant young Robbie Fowler broke into the first team.
-It was another disappointing season for Liverpool as they continued to perform unremarkably in the Premier League and Souness stepped down in late January following a shock FA Cup exit at the hands of Bristol City.
+It was another disappointing season for Liverpool as they continued to perform unremarkably in the Premier League and Souness was fired in late January following a shock FA Cup exit at the hands of Bristol City.
 Long-serving coach Roy Evans took over as manager.
-Liverpool finished eighth in the league, once again missing out on European competition.
+Liverpool finished eighth in the league, missing out on European competition for the second year in succession.